 Would you make a good marketing manager?
-Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test

 These creative individuals are responsible for the planned and unplanned images of their employer.
 Planned images may include print or video advertisements, public speaking engagements, endorsements, and printed literature.
 Unplanned images can occur when one of the company’s representatives misspeaks in public, thus requiring immediate damage control, or when the company is attacked by an outside force such as when someone tampers with the company’s products after they leave production, or a fault in the product that isn’t recognized until well after the product has been in circulation.

 Skilled marketing managers deflect the unauthorized comments and reassure the public that the company is doing all that it can to investigate and correct the product line.
 Through carefully worded statements and advertisements, marketing managers soothe the publics fear and outrage, ensuring that the company’s reputation survives such mishaps.